Random-Bee/Distributed-Computing-Project/final_evaluation/report.md

 ![Pastry Routing](./pastry-table.png){width=75%}

 2. **Routing Table**: Each node maintains a routing table that contains information about other nodes in the network.
 The routing table is divided into rows and columns, with each row corresponding to a specific prefix length of the node's ID.
 The routing table helps in efficiently routing messages and finding nodes that are close to a given key.

-When the ID space is divided into `b` digits, the routing table of a node is divided into `b` rows, with each row corresponding to a specific prefix length.
-The routing table helps in efficiently routing messages and finding nodes that are close to a given key.
+When the ID contains digits in base b, the routing table of a node is divided into $\lceil log_b(N) \rceil$ rows and $b$ columns, with each row corresponding to a specific prefix length.
+Row $i$, count starting from 0, contains nodes whose ID matches the first i digits of the node's ID.
+Column $j$ contains nodes whose ID has value $j$ at index $i+1$.

-3. **Leaf Set**: In addition to the routing table, each node maintains a leaf set that contains information about the nodes that are closest to it in the network.
+3. **Leaf Set**: In addition to the routing table, each node maintains a leaf set that contains information about the nodes whose IDs are closest to it in the network.
 The leaf set helps in routing messages to nodes that are not present in the routing table.

 4. **Message Routing**: When a node wants to find a specific piece of data, it uses the key's hash value to route the request to the node responsible for storing that data.
 The message is forwarded through the overlay network using the routing table and leaf set until it reaches the destination node.

 ![Pastry - Lookup](./pastry-lookup.png){width=75%}

-5. **Lookup Algorithm**: Pastry uses a recursive lookup algorithm to find the closest node to a given key.
-The algorithm starts by querying nodes in the routing table that are closest to the key.
-If the closest node does not have the data, the algorithm recursively queries other nodes that are closer to the key until the data is found.
-The lookup algorithm is designed to be efficient and minimize the number of messages exchanged between nodes.
+5. **Lookup Algorithm**: Each node checks if the key can be routed using routing table.
+If not, it uses the leaf set to route the message.
+If no other node in leaf set has a smaller distance to the key, the node itself is the closest node to the key.
+The key is then stored in the node.

+6. **Some Maths**:
+    - The probability that two hashes in base $b$ have a common prefix of length $l$ is $b^{-l}$.
+    - For $l = 1 + \log_b(N)$, the probability that two hashes have a common prefix of length $l$ is $P = 1/(bN)$.
+    - Thus when number of rows in the routing table is $log_b(N)$, the probability that a node is in the routing table after $log_b(N)$ hops is much smaller than 1.
+    - Thus after $log_b(N)$ hops, the message is likely to be in the leaf set of the node or the node itself.
+It will take 1 or 0 more hops to reach the destination in respective cases.

 \newpage